DIDIer5454/DIDIer5454/README.md

 - 👋 Hi, I’m @DIDIer5454
-- 👀 I’m interested in ...
+- 👀 I’m interested in cybersécurtity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning system administration and networking

+<!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-<!---
 DIDIer5454/DIDIer5454 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 ## Informations Personnelles
-- **Téléphone**: [Votre Numéro]

 - **LinkedIn**: [Votre Profil LinkedIn]

 ## Objectif Professionnel